 Captures the perspectives that Rich Pawling gained from over 35 years of experience in the interpretive profession.
 Includes advice about designing a living history persona and using this technique in the classroom.
-Order at amazon.com (Kindle) or from our online shop where you will also find our DVDs and music CDs.
+Order at amazon.com (Paperback or Kindle) or order from us directly at 610-777-6761.

 Take a musical journey to the past.
 Hear songs and stories of wagoners, railroad gandy dancers, coal miners, canal workers, ironworkers, loggers, and cowboys in addition to early baseball, the church, western migration and the Civil War.

 Baseball Mad: The Early Days